acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 =========

 Each MOB-BOT comes with its own, standardized inventory system.
 The inventory has a :gold:`max capacity of 50 ores`.
-Once capacity has been reached, MOB-BOT will no longer be able to mine.
+Once capacity has been reached, MOB-BOT will no longer be able to collect when mining.
 Make sure to go back to base and make a deposit!

 Each time you mine, your drop rate will determine how many ores are added to your inventory.
 For example, if Overdrive Mining (drop rate = 4) was unlocked and there is an empty inventory, the inventory will have 4/50 slots filled after mining.

-:gold:`To view your inventory`, a method called get_my_inventory() is provided in either ``base_client`` file.
+:gold:`To view your inventory`, a method called ``get_my_inventory()`` is provided in either ``base_client`` file.
 It requires the ``world`` object to be passed in, and you will receive the inventory for your company's MOB-BOT.
 Remember that it is a list of the different :doc:`ores` you can mine.

-|

 As more Techs are unlocked, they will either be considered a Passive or Active Ability and behave differently.